 - Create groups and projects where employees can work and interact together.
 However, above all else, keep group numbers to a minimum.
 In large groups, there’s the risk that some employees may feel their voices get lost, or that the more outwardly confident employees dominate the conversation.

 - While group conversations are great, getting employees to “buddy up” with another colleague is an even better way for employees to form new bonds.
 As an exercise, have pairs met one or two hours every couple of weeks to connect, bounce-off ideas, and get to know one another.
 Research has shown that when we meet strangers, if we can just find one thing in common, we have a foundation from which to build and an opportunity deepen the connection.

 Want to learn more about the employee experience?
-Download our free e-book, The New Employee Experience: How to maximise and optimise every step of the employee journey.
+Download our e-book, The New Employee Experience: How to maximise and optimise every step of the employee journey.